aws-amplify/amplify-ui/README.md

 ## Getting started

-> This new version of Amplify UI is not published yet, we will let you know when it will be ready to test.

 We will be publishing versions of these packages under the `@next` tag in npm when they are ready:

 - @aws-amplify/ui-react
 - @aws-amplify/ui-angular
 - @aws-amplify/ui-vue

-We will be publishing regular updates to these packages under the `@next` tag as we go.
 Bug fixes to the existing stable release of the ui packages will happen on the [aws-amplify/amplify-js](https://github.com/aws-amplify/amplify-js) repository.

 ## Usage